chrismatthews939/DataEng-Learning-Journal/project-report-and-presentation.md

 1. **Clarity** - plain English, short sentences
 2. **Conciseness** - say more with less
 3. **Evidence** - include metrics and outcomes.
 Someone said it was better
-4. **Reflection** - show how I've improved whilst being on the course
+4. **Reflection** - show how I've improved whilst being on the course. **Use the KSBs** aand rewrite them

+### Bad example

+`I used SQL and Python to do some transformations.
+This helped me clean the data, and I think it worked well.
+The project used good tools and I was happy with the result.`

+### Good example

+`I standardised source formatting, enriched NULL values and removed duplicates.
+As a result the data passed our quality control benchmarks and stakeholder bug tickets have dropped by 80%.
+From this I showed my progress in dealing with data quality issues such as completeness and standardising the ETL process for cleaner data`

+"From this ..." is directly from the KSB list